Why is it Common to Keep the Air Conditioner On in Southern States like Louisiana? - Louisiana - 1

-In the southern region of the United States, Louisiana, Texas, Florida, and Georgia are areas where it is almost common sense to keep the air conditioning "on all the time" during the summer.
+In the southern United States, regions like Louisiana, Texas, Florida, and Georgia consider keeping the air conditioner "on all the time" to be almost common sense during the summer.

-Even when leaving home for a trip, many people leave the air conditioning on and lock the doors.
-This is to prevent the indoor temperature from rising excessively, setting it higher than usual at around 80 to 88 degrees.
-This is to prevent damage to household structures like furniture, paint, and wallpaper due to excessive heat and humidity while the house is empty.
+Many people even leave the air conditioner running while they are away on vacation, locking the doors behind them.
+This is to prevent indoor temperatures from rising excessively, setting it higher than usual at around 80 to 88 degrees.
+This helps to avoid damage to household structures like furniture, paint, and wallpaper due to high indoor temperatures and humidity while the house is unoccupied.

-Moreover, most homes in the southern United States have central HVAC systems (Heating, Ventilation, Air Conditioning), which means they are designed to be completely sealed rather than relying on window ventilation, with indoor air circulating only through mechanical means.
-It is said that keeping the air conditioning on at a low level throughout the day is more energy-efficient than turning it off and then back on at a high level.
-Ultimately, the flow of indoor air, air purification, and temperature maintenance all depend on the air conditioning, making keeping it on more economical.
+Additionally, most homes in the southern U.S. have central HVAC systems (Heating, Ventilation, Air Conditioning), which means they are designed to be completely sealed rather than relying on window ventilation, with indoor air circulating only through mechanical means.
+It is said that keeping the air conditioner on at a low setting all day is more energy-efficient than turning it off and then back on at a high setting.
+Ultimately, the flow of indoor air, air purification, and temperature maintenance all depend on the air conditioner, making keeping it on more economical.

-• In the southern region (e.g., Louisiana, Texas, Florida, Georgia), summer daytime temperatures reach 35 to 42 degrees, with humidity rising to 60 to 90%.
+• In the southern region (e.g., Louisiana, Texas, Florida, Georgia), summer daytime temperatures reach 95 to 107 degrees, with humidity levels rising to 60 to 90%.

-• When humidity is high, the perceived temperature exceeds 45 degrees → sweat does not dry, increasing the risk of heatstroke.
+• When humidity is high, the perceived temperature can exceed 113 degrees → sweat does not dry, increasing the risk of heatstroke.

 Homes Designed Around Air Conditioning

-• Most homes in the southern United States are equipped with HVAC systems as standard (Heating, Ventilation, Air Conditioning: integrated heating and ventilation).
+• Most homes in the southern U.S. have HVAC systems as standard (Heating, Ventilation, Air Conditioning: integrated heating and cooling).

 • They are designed for sealed structures → mechanical cooling rather than window ventilation.